ChrisMavrommatis/Binacle.Net/README.md

 ### Service Module
 In addition to the core functionality of Binacle.Net, there's a Service Module available, though it's disabled by default.

-This module expands and customizes the core Binacle.Net functionality for use in a public environment.
+This Module expands and customizes the core Binacle.Net functionality for use in a public environment.

 It introduces several features: